elaforge/karya/doc/dev_notes/text-score.md

 complicated.

-- EDSL: Plain haskell, with a special prelude with specialized operators and the like.  `Derive.Solkattu.Score` does this.
+- EDSL: Plain haskell, with a special prelude with specialized operators and the like.  `Solkattu.Score` does this.
 The advantages are the full power of haskell and ghci.
 Disadvantages are the same as TH, only less awkward than TH, but it can be hard to get a succinct syntax in haskell.